edorejel/edorejel/README.md

 - :link: My Links
 - - :pencil: My Blog: https://edorejel.blogspot.com/
 - - :dart: My LinkedIn: https://www.linkedin.com/in/edorejel/
 - :point_right: Oh yeah, forgot to tell you, I'll be the best teacher/college lecturer that you could ever have.
-All my energy and effort are so that you go to college, and become a college graduate.
+All my energy and effort are so that you become a successful college graduate.